Hot Reloading

 }

-The hot reloader detects this change and the output of the program changes:
+The hot reloader detects this edit and the output of the program changes:

 ...